vacu9708/Data-structure/Binary search tree/README.md

 		crawler->left = delete_node(crawler->left, target);
 	else // Else, same process as right above crawler->right = delete_node(crawler->right, target);
-	return crawler; // In order not to put a trash address in DFS }
+	return crawler; // In order not to put a trash address to other nodes that have been visited.
+}

 void delete_node2(Node* crawler, int target) { // Does the same function as delete_node2() above but longer code